For reference, it's detecting the crown, not the dwarf. Nobody said it was foolproof.

 - Tellah from Final Fantasy IV was able to tell when they were near an archfiend by noting that dark magic was getting stronger as they approached.
 In the same way Palom and Porom could tell that one man was a monster in disguise.

 - Or because your face isn't on file as a Rapture resident, and Andrew Ryan has some very definite ideas on what is supposed to be done to trespassers in Rapture (if they can have flying gunner sentries, is a computer system with facial recognition THAT unlikely?).
+Also, the same game has the DNA-scanning camera.

 - Parodied, perhaps, in Mother 3; on Tanetane Island, Boney can detect that the apparitions are enemies, but not because of any special power: He just didn't eat the mushrooms, so he isn't stoned off his gourd like the rest of the party & actually sees the monsters.